Log abelian varieties over a log point

-We study (weak) log abelian varieties with constant degeneration in the log flat topology.
+\Abstract We study (weak) log abelian varieties with constant degeneration in the log flat topology.
 If the base is a log point, we further study the endomorphism algebras of log abelian varieties.
+In particular, we prove the dual short exact sequence for isogenies, Poincar\'e complete reducibility theorem for log abelian varieties, and the semi-simplicity of the endomorphism algebras of log abelian varieties. \EndAbstract